 - San Bernardino and Riverside Public School Teachers (not substitute teachers) - Bring a current photo ID and proof of employment (examples: current pay stub; letter from principal).

 - Other CSU Faculty, Staff and Students - Bring a current photo ID card from your campus.
-Students also need a copy of their class schedule.

 - Other CSU Alumni Association Members - Bring a current alumni association membership card, plus a current, official photo ID (license, passport, etc.).

 - Other College or University Students - If your institution participates in the Inland Empire Academic Libraries Cooperative (IEALC), bring a current photo ID and an IEALC card (obtained from the library at your campus).
-Students also need a copy of their class schedule.
+Students also need a copy of their current class schedule.

 Computer Access, 1st Floor, Reference Area only